heavyblotto/memorativa/docs/3. the machine system/memorativa-3-4-machine-enhanced-generative-ai.md

 # Part 1.
 Generative AI Design

-## Base Generative AI System Architecture

 The foundation of Memorativa's machine-enhanced generative AI builds upon the core architecture established in the cybernetic system, specifically the Glass Bead Game that serves as the core interactive component.
 This base architecture extends the prototype structure detailed in [Section 2.9: The Prototype](../2.%20the%20cybernetic%20system/memorativa-2-9-the-prototype.md), particularly its geocentric observer-centric model, by enhancing it with additional capabilities for large-scale knowledge processing and generation.
+The integration with Large Language Models follows the principled approach defined in [Section 2.21: LLM Integration with Memorativa](../2.%20the%20cybernetic%20system/memorativa-2-21-llm-integration.md), ensuring that all generative operations maintain semantic integrity while preserving the system's unique three-dimensional encoding system.

+The architecture explicitly supports the dual cognitive modes defined in [Section 2.23: Gameplay](../2.%20the%20cybernetic%20system/memorativa-2-23-gameplay.md): **Gathering Mode** for percept collection and intuitive pattern recognition, and **Synthesis Mode** for reflective analysis and knowledge construction.
+Each component is designed to enhance these cognitive processes rather than replace them, with specific functionality tailored to the needs of each mode.

 ### Core Components

 - **Multi-Modal Analysis**: Processes both text and images to create percepts and prototypes, fully integrated with the Input Interfaces tier
+  - **Support for Gathering Mode**: Enables intuitive percept collection through multiple media types, enhancing pattern recognition and prototype matching during user's collection activities
+  - **Support for Synthesis Mode**: Provides cross-modal analysis for deeper conceptual exploration, focus space creation, and complex relationship identification
   - **CLIP-based Visual Analysis**:
     - Advanced visual recognition models identify archetypal patterns in images
     - Multi-resolution feature extraction optimized for symbolic content